nkrkv/xod/docs/tutorial/03-inspector/README.md

 ## Pins

-Small colored circles on nodes are called *pins*.
+The small colored circles on nodes are called *pins*.
 Pins are divided into inputs and outputs.
 Inputs are always on the top side of nodes, outputs — on the bottom.

 Pins are used to transfer data between nodes.
-Nodes can read and write that data and produce a result.
-In our example, the node transfers the fixed value of `LUM` pin to the port on an Arduino board.
-The number of Arduino port is defined by the `PORT` value.
+Nodes process these values and take some action or give a result.
+In this example, the `led` node transfers the led brightnes value (set in `LUM`) to the Arduino port (set in `PORT`).

 You can change values of pins with a sidebar called *Inspector*.
-You will see the Inspector under the list of projects.
+You will see the Inspector on the left under the list of projects.

 ## Test circuit